-The Wireless LAN Settings Page is for configuring the WiFi functionality of the terminal.
-Wireless LAN Security is controlled on a separate web page (WLAN Security).
+The Wireless LAN settings page allows the user to enable, disable, and configure the Wireless LAN functionality of the terminal.

+The Wireless LAN Security is controlled on a separate web page - WLAN Security.

-Note: If the WLAN interface is off, it has to first be enabled from this page using a computer connected via Ethernet (or use the terminal buttons - see page 16).
-Once WLAN is enabled, TEs can connect to the terminal wirelessly.
+If you have not previously used the terminal's WLAN interface, it has to first be enabled from this page using a computer connected to the terminal using an Ethernet connection.
+Once WLAN is enabled and configured, TEs can connect to the terminal wirelessly.